Azumi: Plot

 Azumi is a young female assassin operating after the Battle of Sekigahara.
 She eliminates supporters of the Toyotomi clan at the behest of Tokugawa Ieyasu, with these killings historically recorded as natural deaths.
 Raised in isolation by instructor Gensai Obata in Kiridani valley, Azumi trains with nine male students unaware of basic societal concepts.
 Their training culminates in two brutal initiation missions: first killing their closest companions (Azumi slays Nachi), then massacring an entire ninja village.
 As one of five surviving operatives, Azumi conducts political assassinations.
 Her work brings her into conflict with bandits, later revealed to be displaced samurai forced into criminality by Tokugawa policies.
 Throughout her missions, Azumi demonstrates exceptional survival skills compared to other warriors driven by singular motivations.

 Media

 Manga

 Written and illustrated by Yū Koyama, Azumi was serialized in Shogakukan's seinen manga magazine from 1994 to 2008.
 Shogakukan collected its chapters in forty-eight tankōbon volumes, released from January 30, 1995, to February 27, 2009.
 Shogakukan re-released the series in a twenty-four volume bunkoban edition, from January 14 to December 15, 2012.

 A sequel series, also titled Azumi (Latin-script title in all caps), was serialized in the same magazine from December 26, 2008, to February 28, 2014.
 Shogakukan collected its chapters in eighteen tankōbon volumes, released from June 30, 2009, to April 30, 2014.

 Film series

-Azumi was loosely adapted into an action film directed by Ryuhei Kitamura in 2003.
+Azumi was loosely adapted into an live-action film directed by Ryuhei Kitamura in 2003.
 A sequel, Azumi 2: Death or Love, directed by Shusuke Kaneko, followed in 2005.